yclas/documentation/auto-post-social-media.md

 ## Facebook

+Facebook auto post allows you to configure your site to automatically post to a Facebook profile page or to a Facebook Page.
 Follow the steps described below to setup a Facebook app and connect it to your website:

 1\.
 Go to [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)